Azure/azure-sdk-for-js/documentation/writing_tests.md

 ## Shared and reusable code

-Before writing individual test cases, we should explore what indications we should follow while writing reusable code.
+Before getting into individual test cases, we will explore what indications should be considered while writing reusable code.

 Ideally, tests should be written clearly.
 While they should focus on ensuring the correct behavior of a targeted functionality, they should be able to be read with minimal context.
-Though it will be common to run into scenarios in which we will want to avoid repeating ourselves, to balance between clarity and practicality, we'll set up the following minimal rules on writing reusable code:
+Though it will be common to run into scenarios in which we will want to avoid repeating ourselves, to balance between clarity and practicality, we'll set up the following rules on writing reusable code:

 - [Preparing all of the test cases](#preparing-all-of-the-test-cases), where we will take a look at how to write re-usable code that will conform a valuable setup for all of the test cases in a given file.
 - [Preparing some of the test cases](#preparing-some-of-the-test-cases), where we will go through examples of how to write re-usable code that might be used to set up some of the test cases.
 - [Universal utilities](#universal-utilities), where we will see how to approach tools that could potentially be used by tests outside of the project in which the tests are hosted.

-If a certain piece of code doesn't match any of these three categories, it should not be moved out of the test cases, and instead it should exist in full, inside of each test case.
+If a certain piece of code doesn't match any of these three categories, it should not be moved out of the content of the test cases.
 Let's see some quick examples of code outside of these three categories:

-**Anti-pattern 1**, code that displays information (wether values or method names) that are absolutely related to the intention of the test, as follows:
+**Anti-pattern 1**, code that displays information (whether values or method names) that are absolutely related to the intention of the test should not be abstracted away, as follows:

 ```ts
 // This function only calls a client's method "A".